kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 sudo systemctl reload nginx
 ```

-Now, go to your `myapp.domain/deployment_id`, you should see a `blue` text as a
+Now, in the local machine, `curl myapp.domain/deployment_id`, you should see a `blue` text as a
 result.
 These will act as the blue of our blue green deployment.

 ### Green Nginx configuration

 To be able to blue green deploy, we would need another nginx configuration that
 point to our green application server.
 It would look very similar with the
-above configuration with some minor changes as follow:
+above configuration with some minor changes as follow in
+`/etc/nginx/sites-available/green`:

 ```nginx
 # Define another upstream and point to a different PORT